redhox/raspberry_pi/README.md

     CREATE DATABASE nextcloud;
 .

-    CREATE USER ‘nextclouduser’@’localhost’ IDENTIFIED BY ‘Password’;
+    CREATE USER 'nextclouduser'@'localhost' IDENTIFIED BY 'Password';
 .

-    GRANT ALL ON nextcloud.* TO ‘nextclouduser’@’localhost’ IDENTIFIED BY ‘Password’ WITH GRANT OPTION;
+    GRANT ALL ON nextcloud.* TO 'nextclouduser'@'localhost' IDENTIFIED BY 'Password' WITH GRANT OPTION;
 .

     FLUSH PRIVILEGES;